mayur-samrutwar/pnm/hub/README.md

 # Hub Server

-Node.js backend server built with Express and TypeScript, serving as the middleware between the mobile app and blockchain contracts.
+Node.js TypeScript Express server for voucher validation and redemption, serving as the middleware between clients and the Vault smart contract.

 ## Prerequisites

 - Node.js v18 or higher
-- npm v9 or higher (comes with Node.js)
+- npm v9 or higher

 ## Setup